 Operating Expense Per Pupil: Gross operating cost of a school district for K-12 programs (excludes summer school, adult education, bond principal retired and capital expenditures) divided by the average daily attendance for the regular school term.

 Operations & Maintenance (O&M): Represents the portion of taxes assessed for the maintenance and operations of the system's facilities.
-The O&M fund of the Public Building Commission covers O&M expenses for buildings leased by the school system from the commission.

 P.A.: Abbreviation for "Public Act."
 Public acts are available on the General Assembly website at www.ilga.gov.